-When you're going to hire a dozer for your next project, it’s important to recognise whether or not a license or ticket is required to operate the machine.
+When you're going to hire a dozer for your next project, it’s important to recognise whether or not a licence or ticket is required to operate the machine.
 Although dozer hire is typically fulfilled with an operator that comes with your machine, it’s worth looking into what legal requirements must be met to operate the dozer yourself.

-As licensing was considered a highly restrictive form of regulation, it was concluded by both industry and government at a national level that instead, load shifting classes of plants would no longer require a licence, as they did not represent as high of a risk.
+As licensing was considered a highly restrictive form of regulation, it was concluded by both industry and government at a national level that instead, load-shifting classes of plants would no longer require a licence, as they did not represent as high of a risk.

 However, this does not apply for non-commercial use on private property!

-How can I prove my bulldozing competency?
+How can I prove my dozer competency?

 Outside of dozer hire on private property for non-commercial use, there are a number of factors to consider before you jump into your next bulldozing project.
 It’s necessary to prove your competency in order to operate your dozer, and there are a few ways you can go about that.